mrazomej/phd/src/chapter_03/section_09_discussion.md

 minimal model in (A), despite being widely used, is an oversimplification of the physical picture of how the transcriptional machinery works.
-The coarse-graining of all the kinetic steps involved in transcription initiation into two effective promoter states--active and inactive--ignores potential kinetic regulatory mechanisms of intermediate states [@Scholes2017].
+The coarse-graining of all the kinetic steps involved in transcription initiation into two effective promoter states---active and inactive---ignores potential kinetic regulatory mechanisms of intermediate states [@Scholes2017].
 Moreover, it has been argued that even though the mRNA count distribution does not follow a Poisson distribution, this effect could be caused by unknown factors, not at the level